Bt Timah/Farrer Rd/Holland, Newton, Stevens, Tanglin and Robertson Quay/River Valley

 at a non luxurious but clean, spacious and breezy landed property with a big garden and big semi indoor/outdoor porch which has been assessed by relatives, visitors and dog trainer.
 Some dog trainers/boarders have even copied my profile and boarding style (so you are actually looking at the original ONE!):

-- dogs are physically more active at my place due to space, social interaction, ball/water activities, chasing after small wildlife.
-I am very well equipped with leashes, toys, flirtpoles, brain/mental games, and looking into getting basic agility course equipment.
+- dogs are more active at my place due to space, social interaction, ball/water activities, chasing after small wildlife.
+I am very well equipped with sesveral kinds of leashes, balls, toys, flirtpoles, brain/mental games.
 Dogs

-keeping them busy, cleaning the floors (several times a day) and garden's carpet grass, cleaning my van after transporting them, which means I get more physically exhausted than them
+keeping them busy, cleaning them, cleaning the floors (several times a day), spray cleaning the garden's carpet grass, cleaning my van after transporting them, cleaning the huge fans for dogs' use, which means I get ALOT more exhausted than them

 1-2 visits/week to dog parks

-fully house trained, potty trained, have no separation anxiety (sometiimes we are out for a couple hours each time in the morning and evening), no excessive barking,
+fully house trained, potty trained, have no separation anxiety (we don't have 24/7 supervision because we are out for a couple hours each time in the morning and evening), no excessive barking,

 (I will clean them), thus revolution/frontline/nexgard required.
 Unsuitable for dogs with serious skin issues (it attracts flies) or prone to eye infection